brantr18/Metalworks/README.md

 # Metalworks
-A mod for Minecraft that allows the creation of steel, along with tools, and other items.
+A mod for Minecraft that allows the creation of steel, along with tools and other items.